Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Additional results for the empirical application

 We conduct an analysis similar to the one presented in \cref{sec:application} but define the aid moderator using different lag lengths.
 Specifically, for the binary moderator, we consider the indicators of aid provision during the previous two weeks and two months.
 For the continuous moderator, we use the aid per capita received in the previous two weeks and two months.
 The results for the binary aid moderator are presented in Figures~\ref{fig:app_twoweeks_binary} and~\ref{fig:app_twomonths_binary}, while Figures~\ref{fig:app_continuous_aid_twoweeks} and~\ref{fig:app_continuous_aid_twomonths} show the corresponding results for the continuous aid moderator.

 For the binary moderator, the results are largely consistent across the two lag lengths.
 As seen in Figures~\ref{fig:app_twoweeks_binary} and~\ref{fig:app_twomonths_binary}, the estimated CATEs remain stable across all intervention lengths $M = 1, \dots, 10$, with confidence intervals overlapping between the two-week and two-month definitions of aid.
 For SAF, the CATEs become statistically significant when the intervention lasts at least seven days, regardless of the lag length.
 Similarly, for IED, the results remain inconclusive, consistent with the findings in the main analysis.

-For the continuous moderator, shown in Figures~\ref{fig:app_continuous_aid_twoweeks} and~\ref{fig:app_continuous_aid_twomonths}, the results show some sensitivity to the lag length, particularly for longer intervention periods.
 Although the overall patterns remain similar across the lag lengths, the magnitude of the estimated CATEs tends to be larger when the moderator is the provision of aid over the previous two weeks compared to the previous two months.
 For example, for IED attacks with $M = 10$, the estimated CATE is 0.20 for districts that received aid during the previous two weeks, compared to 0.15 for those who received aid during the previous two months.
 This difference reflects the more immediate effect of the recent aid provision.

+For the continuous moderator, shown in Figures~\ref{fig:app_continuous_aid_twoweeks} and~\ref{fig:app_continuous_aid_twomonths}, the results show some sensitivity to the lag length, particularly for longer intervention periods.
 Across all durations of the intervention $M$, confidence intervals tend to be wider when using aid in the previous two weeks, particularly for SAF.
 This increased uncertainty is likely due to greater variability in the short-term aid measure, which may capture more noise relative to the more stable two-month lag.
 For shorter intervention lengths ($M = 3$ and $M = 7$), the differences in the estimated CATEs between the two lag lengths are minor, and overall trends remain consistent.
 Specifically, CATEs exhibit a flat pattern for small $M$, increase for moderate $M$, and decrease as $M$ becomes large, regardless of the lag length.

 In summary, while the choice of lag length affects the magnitude and precision of the estimated CATEs, the overall patterns observed in the main analysis are preserved.
 Aid provision during the previous two weeks tends to produce slightly larger estimated effects and wider confidence intervals compared to aid measured over the previous two months, particularly for longer intervention.